ZCode-opensource/image-artisan-xl/README.md

 - Will completely run offline after the first installation.
 - Powerfull features only avalaible as a desktop application.
 - Easy sharing of models and Lora's metadata since the information its stored in each model, including sample image, sample generation, triggers and tags for filtering.

+## Limitations

+- Only runs with Stable Diffusion XL models.
+- It has the default 75 CLIP token limitation for the prompts.

+You can read why [here](https://github.com/ZCode-opensource/image-artisan-xl/EXPLANATIONS.MD#prompt-restriction).

 ## Hardware requirements